Law Offices of Randy Wilson and Kristin Postell, PLLC

-Family Law And Criminal Defense
+Experienced, Empathetic Advocacy In Family Law And Criminal Defense

 Military Divorce & Division Of Benefits

 The sacrifice of serving our great nation, while admirable and appreciated, can undoubtedly place a great strain on military families.
 For example, the constant moving and redeployment often causes serious marital problems.
-In these difficult times, a military family must cope with many divorce issues, including child custody and visitation, alimony, and complex property division.
+In these difficult times, a military family must cope with many divorce issues, including child custody and visitation, support, and complex property division.

 Attorneys Randy Wilson and Kristin Postell have successfully handled many military divorces.
 We have a comprehensive understanding of military law, as well as a unique insight into the special considerations of military divorce.
 No matter the situation, we will fight for a full and fair division of both military benefits and marital assets.